canonical/ubuntu-pro-docs/subscription-management.rst

 Manage your payment method
 --------------------------

-If you need to update or add a new payment method, click the menu button *Billing and users* above *Your subscriptions* in the Ubuntu Pro dashboard, then select *Payment methods*:
+If you need to update or add a new payment method, click the menu button *Billing and users* in the Ubuntu Pro dashboard, then select *Payment methods*:

 .. image:: images/subscription-menu2.png